hackthis02/apt-x/README.md

-# APTX for Android Oreo
+# APTX for Android Oreo on Razer Phone 2

 **This module is useless if you don't have any aptx supported headphones!**